How Much to Charge for House Cleaning in Canada

 $81.36 + $4.88 = $86.24

 8. Make Sure to Include Overhead

 Overhead costs are any fixed, variable, or semi-variable costs that aren’t associated with the house cleaning job itself.
 Think about the insurance your business pays, rent for office space, advertising, and marketing costs.
 It’s fairly common to add roughly 20 percent to help cover overhead costs.

 $86.24 x 0.20 = $86.24 + $17.25 = $103.49

 Generating a profit is one of the keys to business success.
 And you want your business to be profitable.
 To help do this, it’s important to include your markup in the estimate to ensure you see good profit margins.

 A markup of around 28 percent can be a good place to start.
 But remember, you can always reduce this number if you want your estimate to be more competitive.
 That said, you never want to reduce it too much because you don’t want to undersell the services your business offers.

 Now You Have an Accurate Estimate

-After all of that, you now have an accurate estimate of $132.47 to clean a 2,000 square foot home.
-From here, you can break it down even further to determine the final hourly rate you would charge.
+After all of that, you now have an accurate estimate of $132.47 to clean a 2,000-square-foot home.
+You can break it down further to determine the final hourly rate you would charge.
 Simply divide the total rate by the number of hours needed to clean the house.

 $132.47 / 4 = $33.12